tjohnston-softdev/adstandards-depreciated/readme.md

 \-Retrieved 11 January 2021 ([Full text](https://adstandards.com.au/about/ad-standards))

-Adstandards, being the self-regulating agency for advertisement content in Australia, enables members of the general public to submit complaints regarding advertisements that can be considered offensive in some way.
+Adstandards enables members of the general public to submit complaints regarding advertisements that can be considered offensive in some way.
 These complaints are then reviewed by a community panel to assess whether they are justified based on prevailing community values.
 Reports of these complaints and their outcomes are then [published](https://adstandards.com.au/cases) on their website for public viewing.

 ---